 Health & Wellness Programming

-There is no specific health & wellness perspective to this activity other than promoting the benefits to one’s wellbeing of playing a fun, interactive game and enjoying a good laugh.
+There is no specific health & wellness perspective to this activity other than promoting the benefits to one’s well-being of playing a fun, interactive game and enjoying a good laugh.

 In a small way, you could argue that the effort required to successfully play Finding Nemo speaks to the benefits of developing positive and supportive behavioural norms.
-For example, the way in which group members looks after one another as the inevitable line (behind Nemo) forms says a lot about your group and their values.
+For example, the way in which group members look after one another as the inevitable line (behind Nemo) forms says a lot about your group and their values.
 Take a look at the Reflection Tips tab for some useful conversation-starting questions.

 If you can think of more explicit ways in which Finding Nemo could be purposefully integrated into a health and wellness program, please leave a comment at the base of this page.

 Elimination Rounds: Require that the last 2 or 3 people standing at the back of the line (once it has been formed) are eliminated.
 Game continues until you get to the final three people.

 Large Groups: Form two or more smaller groups of 20+ people, each of them finding a Nemo.
 Eliminate the last 4 to 8 people standing at the back of the line, and invite them to join one of the other groups to continue play.

 Multiple Nemos: For particularly large groups, appoint two or three Nemos.
 Award points to the longest line, if you wish to be competitive.

 Bruce: Appoint a secret ‘Bruce’ (the shark) character at the same time as Nemo.
 Game is played as normal.
 Once the line has formed, ask Bruce to identify themselves, and eliminate everyone who is standing behind Bruce.